 Fia SundevallAssociate Professor

-I am an associate professor (docent) in Economic History at the Dept. of Economic History and International Relations, Stockholm University, Sweden.
+Associate Professor (docent) in Economic History at the Department of Economic History and International Relations, Stockholm University, Sweden.

 A selection from Stockholm University publication database

 A Nordic model of gender and military work?
 Labour demand, gender equality and women’s integration in the armed forces of Denmark, Finland, Norway and Sweden

 2024.
 Anders Ahlbäck, Fia Sundevall, Johanna Hjertquist.
 Scandinavian Economic History Review 72 (1), 49-66Article

 This article traces the political process towards full formal integration of women in the military professions in Scandinavia and Finland, investigating the shifting roles played by military labour demands and politics of gender equality.
 It provides the first comparative overview of these developments in the Nordic region.
 The analysis demonstrates the importance of historical continuity in women’s military participation.
 Due to military labour demands, women were throughout the post-war decades recruited into a range of auxiliary, voluntary and hybrid capacities in the Scandinavian armed forces.
 The reforms opening the military professions to women in Denmark, Norway and Sweden in the 1970s were the outcome of a double crisis, as military needs for the regulation of these women’s organisational status coincided with new political demands for gender equality in the labour market.
 Corresponding reforms in Finland were delayed by the country’s lack of continuity in women’s military participation as well as its sufficient supply of male military personnel.
 A common Nordic model of gender and military work nonetheless emerged in the 1990s, marked by equal rights to military participation for women on a voluntary basis, combined with mandatory military conscription for men.